-Germany’s telecoms regulator, BNA (Bundes Netz Agentur) will try to persuade the European Commission to get approval for the Deutsche Telekom’s plans to use its existing last mile copper infrastructures to deliver broadband to the homes and businesses.
-Use of existing copper wires seems to be attractive for Deutsche Telekom (DT) to connect its subscribers to its high-speed fiber optic broadband network.
+Germany’s telecoms regulator, BNA (Bundes Netz Agentur) will try to persuade the European Commission to get approval for the Deutsche Telekom’s plans to use its existing last-mile copper infrastructures to deliver broadband to the homes and businesses.
+The use of existing copper wires seems to be attractive for Deutsche Telekom (DT) to connect its subscribers to its high-speed fiber optic broadband network.

-DT’s competitors are n Germany including Vodafone have raised concerns over DT’s plans to utilize existing copper wires.
+DT’s competitors are n Germany including Vodafone, which has raised concerns over DT’s plans to utilize existing copper wires.
 If optical fibers are laid to the homes, multiple service providers can utilize a common single fiber to deliver their services.
 DT knows that this will harm their business interests.
 Vodafone had complained that DT’s plans would leave them dependent on the Deutsche Telekom network and unable to tailor how they attracted customers.

 The regulator BNS said that the rivals would get ‘virtual’ access to the ‘local loop’ copper network, but the European Commission said this arrangement would deny the degree of control necessary to differentiate their retail offers from those of Deutsche Telekom.

 With Deutsche Telekom owning the network and rivals paying to get access to it, competitors would struggle to offer choices on price or quality.
 The BNA said it had withdrawn its proposal and would submit a new one early next week.

 The European Commission encourages fair competition in telecom markets in its member countries.
 The commission said that it was concerned that the proposal would not be in line with EU telecoms rules, which encourage competition on telecoms markets, technological development and ultimately a high quality of services for consumers.
 European Commission do not want to encourage the monopoly of any one operator.